Florida (Where the Sawgrass Meets the Sky): New song sought

-In 2007, Charlie Crist refused to allow "Old Folks at Home" to be played at his gubernatorial inauguration, opting for a less controversial and more contemporary piece.
+In 2007, Charlie Crist refused to have "Old Folks at Home" played at his gubernatorial inauguration, opting for a less controversial, more contemporary piece.
 He encouraged state Senator Tony Hill, who was the leader of the legislature's Black Caucus, to find a new song.
 Hill joined forces with state Representative Ed Homan and the Florida Music Education Association to sponsor a contest for a new state song.

 Selection of new song

 The contest received 243 submissions.
 After narrowing the field down to three finalists, the nominees were voted upon by the general public at a site set up specifically for the contest.
-"Florida (Where the Sawgrass Meets the Sky)", composed by Briton Jan Hinton, received more than half of all of the votes cast.
-Ironically, neither Foster nor Hinton were Florida natives, but Hinton lived in Florida while Foster never visited the state whose official song he wrote.
-Hinton had emigrated to Florida a dozen years before she wrote "Florida (Where the Sawgrass Meets the Sky).
-Senator Hill introduced SB 1558, which would designate Hinton's contribution as the new state song.
+"Florida (Where the Sawgrass Meets the Sky)", composed by Jan Hinton, received more than half of all the votes cast.
+Foster and Hinton are not Florida natives, but Hinton lived in Florida while Foster never visited the state.
+Hinton had emigrated to Florida twelve years before she wrote "Florida (Where the Sawgrass Meets the Sky).
+Senator Hill introduced SB 1558, which designated Hinton's contribution as the new state song.

 Debate and compromise

 However, similar to the response in 1997, the bill met opposition from northern Florida historians who felt that the new song denied Florida's heritage.
-Senator Nancy Argenziano stated "A lot of people have expressed to me they don't agree with the old lyrics which we don't use anymore.
+Senator Nancy Argenziano stated:

+A lot of people have expressed to me they don't agree with the old lyrics which we don't use anymore.
 But Suwannee River is a big part of Florida.
 While the old lyrics are very objectionable, they haven't been used.
 I'm trying to listen to my constituents and they really believe you shouldn't change that song.
 So I have a hard time with that one."

-Senator Jim King suggested a compromise, in which "Florida (Where the Sawgrass Meets the Sky)" was designated as the State Anthem, and a Bowdlerized version of "Old Folks at Home" remained as the state song.
+Senator Jim King suggested a compromise, in which "Florida (Where the Sawgrass Meets the Sky)" was designated as the state anthem, and a Bowdlerized version of "Old Folks at Home" remained as the state song.
 The new lyrics of "Old Folks at Home" were approved by scholars at the Stephen Foster Memorial at the University of Pittsburgh.
 Governor Crist stated that he was not pleased by the "two songs" decision, but signed the bill, creating a new state anthem and establishing the reworded version of "Old Folks at Home" as the State Song under state statute, rather than by resolution, like the 1935 decision.